MrLar/AzurLaneData/README.md

 copyrights/assets used in this repository and its files are the property of Manjuu, Xiamen Yongshi and Yostar Inc. respectively.

-All data provided by the JSON files are derived directly from the game assets of Azur Lane and the 3 entities named above therefore reserve the right to take down this project at any time.
+All data provided by the JSON files are a **derivative** of some of the game assets of Azur Lane.
+The three entities named above retain the right to request the removal of this project at any time.

 ## Barrages